Let users choose how many days in advance they want to receive issue due date reminders via email

 I think that's not a good default value, as it may break existing behaviour for current users of this feature, and they will have a hard time figuring out what happens.
 Now the number of days is fixed by the admin as a parameter when he launches the rake task yeah ?
 I don't really know how to deal with that cleanly without an additional parameter..

-#3 Updated by Jan from Planio www.plan.io over 2 years ago
+#3 Updated by Jan from Planio www.plan.io almost 3 years ago

 Jean-Baptiste Barth wrote: